ICON Virtual School program

 Students who are enrolled by Nov.
 19 will begin ICON classes on Monday, Nov.
 29. Students who are enrolled by Dec.
 10 will begin ICON classes on Monday, Jan.
 10.

 No applications will be accepted after December 10.

 If your child participated in face-to-face instruction for more than 50% of the 2020-21 school year, your child is eligible to participate in ICON regardless of STAAR/EOC performance.

 If your child participated in remote Instruction in 2020-21 for more than 50% of the 2020-21 school year, your child must have a passing score on STAAR/EOC.

 If your child participated in remote Instruction in 2020-21 for more than 50% of the 2020-21 school year, your child must have passed all core classes.

 Yes, an application for the ICON Virtual School program will be required for all interested students, regardless of their previous application status, because the rules in SB15 are different from the guidelines that were previously in place.

 If a STAAR assessment was not administered but the student was in a grade/subject which STAAR should have been administered, a different assessment can be used to determine grade level proficiency.

-Garland ISD uses the NWEA MAP assessments for Reading and Math.
+Garland ISD uses the NWEA MAP assessments.
 Students would need to perform at or above the 41st percentile for each subject in order to demonstrate grade-level proficiency.